 At ONI we are democratizing scientific exploration, focusing on life's finest details to resolve some of the world's biggest challenges.
 We want to trigger a movement to democratize science that uses visual art to make science accessible and open to everyone.

-As part of our mission, we have set up the ONI Artist in Residence (AIR) program to reunite art and science and use cutting-edge technology to reveal the truths of the natural world.
+As part of our mission, we have set up the ONI Artist in Residence (AIR) program, which reunites art and science using cutting-edge technology to reveal the truths of the natural world.
 We anticipate this program will help large audiences engage with art and science in a new way and to have a meaningful lasting impact on society.

 The relationship between art and science dates to the early days of civilization; the discovery of fire allowed art in prehistoric caves, while ancient Greeks used art to study the human body and planet earth.
 In the 15th century, Leonardo da Vinci fused art and natural philosophy (the precursor of modern science) with drawings that accurately documented human anatomy.
 In the 17th century, Robert Hooke's beautiful drawings revealed the world of microscopic life for the first time.
 Industrial revolution and subsequent specialization influenced both artists and scientists, and led to their separation, making art and science two independent and almost-opposite disciplines in modern age.
 With the ONI AIR program, we are reuniting art and science using the latest technologies available to both disciplines.